 - Performance Fee: Fund managers often charge a 10–20% share of the profits once certain return thresholds are achieved.

-These fees incentivize fund managers to prioritize profitable investment decisions while maintaining transparency and accountability to investors.
+These fees incentivize fund managers to prioritize profitable investment decisions while maintaining the transparency and accountability you deserve as an investor.

 Key Advantages of Wine Investment Funds Over Individual Wine Investment